Authorised Closed-ended Investment Schemes

 If all the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
 If Interim Authorisation cannot be granted a letter requesting further information or clarification will be sent.

 Clarification and submission of:

-Late changes to the scheme (for example, the introduction of new parties) will cause proportionate delays to any Formal Authorisation, and may in extreme cases result in Formal Authorisation being refused.
+Late changes to the scheme (for example, the introduction of new parties) will cause proportionate delays to any Formal Authorisation and may, in extreme cases, result in Formal Authorisation being refused.

 Evidence that the scheme has been formed, e.g. a certificate of establishment or incorporation.

-Constitutive documents: which may include:
+Constitutive documents: These may include:

 - Trust Deed;

 - Administration Agreement;